-As noted on the Law School’s web site in the J.D.
-Regulations and Requirements section, students must complete the following in order to graduate:
+As noted on the Law School’s website in the J.D.
+Regulations and Requirements section, students must complete the following to graduate with the J.D. degree:

 Information on the courses required for the J.D. degree can also be seen on our J.D.
 Program Requirements web page (Section B).

 Information on the Experiential Learning requirement, including links to courses satisfying this requirement, can be found on our J.D.
 Program Requirements web page (Section F).